gdgmilano/devfestmilano2025/public/data/faq.md

 ### Do I need to print my tickets?

 No, you can use your smartphone to show us the ticket.
 Showing the ticket email with the QR code is also enough.
 Please make sure to have your ticket ready to do not slow down the check-in process.

-### Should I come even if I'm still on the waiting list?

-You can come even if you're in the waiting list, but we can't assure you will get a spot :( We will release tickets of people that don't show up during day so you may have a chance to get in, but this is out of our control, and we can't tell you in advance if you'll get a place.

 ### Can I give my ticket to a friend?